-During pregnancy, your blood sugar levels can dramatically increase, which can cause Gestational diabetes.
-Your insulin levels can often not control this sudden influx, but a healthy diet can enable this issue to be controlled.
-It currently affects as many as 18 in 100 women in England and Wales.
-Gestational diabetes will also put you at a higher risk of contracting type 2 diabetes in later life, so it is crucial to take steps towards a healthier diet as early as possible.
+During pregnancy, your blood sugar levels can dramatically increase.
+Your insulin levels often find it difficult to control this spike in blood sugar levels, which can lead to Gestational Diabetes.
+This issue currently affects as many as 18 in 100 women in England and Wales.
+Furthermore, it can put you at a higher risk of contracting type 2 diabetes in later life.
+Whilst this disorder may sound daunting, it can, in fact, be controlled by curating a healthy diet.
+However, it is crucial to develop this healthier diet as early as possible.

 If you develop gestational diabetes during pregnancy, your baby is more likely to be ‘big for its gestational age’.
 This is due to the fact that excess glucose (sugar) crosses the placenta.
 The sooner the condition is detected and controlled, the less likely it will affect your pregnancy and the health of your baby.